 The Faulkner Hall Fitness Center is located on the 2nd floor of Faulkner Hall.
-This area offers Fitness on Demand which is a smart fitness solution that provides world-class virtual fitness programming and spin classes throughout the week.
-Students, faculty, and staff are able to select a group fitness class on the kiosk and it will play through a TV in the room.
-There are free weights, fitness steps, a mirrored wall, and much more.
+This area offers spin bikes, free weights, fitness steps, a mirrored wall, and much more.
+Spin classes are offered throughout the week as well.
 Female students can use the Faulkner Fitness center any day of the week.
 The remainder of the University family can use the Faulkner Fitness center during visitation hours only.
 Hours of Operation: 6am-11pm Monday-Sunday.
+Please email Zach